 A perfect stop after Peach Street Distillers, for a few reasons.
 First off, Palisade Brewing Company is right across the street from Peach Street Distillers.
 There is also the age-old nugget of wisdom "liquor before beer, in the clear" to consider.
 Head Brewer, Danny Wilson, brews innovative American style beer with respect to traditional European fundamentals of craft brewing.
 Close the deal of your epic craft beverage tour with a hearty meal at their restaurant - consider a smoked meat sampler or the popular "kitchen sink".

 Hint: JR's Carriage Service is another popular way to experience your craft beverage tour.
-Take in area’s scenic beauty on a custom built Les Voitures Robert Carriage made in Quebec, Canada with beautiful and stately draft horses leading the way.
+Take in the area’s scenic beauty on a custom built Les Voitures Robert Carriage made in Quebec, Canada with beautiful and stately draft horses leading the way.
 We promise you'll feel like royalty!

 Looking for more ways to enjoy the craft beverage scene in Grand Junction?
 Check out the itinerary on page 23 of the Grand Junction Adventure Guide.